How progressive home ownership works

 First Home Partner with Kāinga Ora – Homes and Communities

-Please note due to high demand, the First Home Partner fund is currently not accepting new applications.
+Please note due to high demand, the First Home Partner fund is now fully subscribed and is currently not accepting new applications.

 Find out more about changes to First Home Partner on the Kāinga Ora website.(external link)(external link)